About St. Bartholomew Orthodox Church

 Secondly, the Western Rite has grown slowly but steadily, and has especially flourished in the last couple of decades.
 It has been blessed and promoted by Sts.
 John Maximovitch, Tikhon of Moscow, Philaret of Moscow, Raphael of Brooklyn, and Nicholas of Japan.
 Thirdly, it has been approved of and embraced by modern patriarchs in Constantinople, Moscow, Antioch, and Romania, as well as local church hierarchs, such as Metropolitans Hilarion, Philip Saliba and Anthony Bashir.
 Lastly, it has further been supported by big names in theological circles, such as Vladimir Lossky and many more.
 (Courtesy of pravmir.com).
 In conclusion, the Western Rite and Eastern Rite are both fully Orthodox expressions of the one apostolic and Orthodox Church.

-Please visit us on Tuesday evening or Sunday morning.
+Please visit us on Thursday evening, Saturday evening and/or Sunday morning.

 Our doors and our hearts are open to all who will come.
 All are welcome!